ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 * $$\delta\mathbf{x}^T \mathbf{H} \delta \mathbf{x} > 0$$: We are stuck on a local minimum.
 * $$\delta\mathbf{x}^T \mathbf{H} \delta \mathbf{x} < 0$$: We are stuck on a local maximum.
 * $$\delta\mathbf{x}^T \mathbf{H} \delta \mathbf{x}$$ has both positive and negative eigenvalues: We are stuck on a saddle point.
 * None of the above: We have no clue.
+We need even higher-order data to figure it out.